NTVIN/SpaceInvader/README.md

 # spaceinvader

 A fun project made with flutter in about 4 days from ground up.
 It is part of the ÜK-335 "Moblie-Apps entwickeln".
 The game Space Invaders is an old school shoot em up game.
+Instead of the classic joystick the phone uses the gyroscope no navigate through obsticales, which are spawning from the top.

 ## Getting Started